mackelab/lfi-experiments/README.md

   Run model

-  Call `run.py` together with a prefix and a model to run.
+  Call run.py together with a prefix and a model to run.

-  See `run.py --help` for info on parameters.
+  See run.py --help for info on parameters.

 Options:
-  --debug / --no-debug      If True, will enter debugger on error --device TEXT             Device to compute on --iw-loss / --no-iw-loss  Use IW loss?
+  --debug / --no-debug      If True, will enter debugger on error.
+  --device TEXT             Device to compute on.
+  --iw-loss / --no-iw-loss  Use IW loss?
-  --nb                      If provided, will call nb.py after fitting --nb-flags TEXT           If provided, will be passed to nb.py --pdb-iter INTEGER        Number of iterations after which to debug --prior-alpha FLOAT       If provided, will use alpha as weight for true
+  --nb                      If provided, will call nb.py after fitting.
+  --nb-flags TEXT           If provided, will be passed to nb.py.
+  --pdb-iter INTEGER        Number of iterations after which to debug.
+  --prior-alpha FLOAT       If provided, will use alpha as weight for true
-                            prior in proposal dstribution (only used if `iw_loss` is True)
+                            prior in proposal distribution (only used if iw_loss is True).
   --rep TEXT                Specify the number of repetitions per n_components
+                            model, seperation by comma.
+  --rnn INTEGER             If specified, will use many-to-one RNN with
+                            specified number of hidden units instead of summary statistics.
-                            model, seperation by comma --seed INTEGER            If provided, network and simulation are seeded --sim-kwargs TEXT         If provided, will turned into dict and passed as kwargs to simulator
+  --seed INTEGER            If provided, network and simulation are seeded --sim-kwargs TEXT         If provided, will turned into dict and passed as
+                            kwargs to simulator.
   --svi / --no-svi          Use SVI version?
   --train-kwargs TEXT       If provided, will turned into dict and passed as
-                            kwargs to inference.train
+                            kwargs to inference.train.
-  --true-prior              If True, will use true prior on all iterations --val INTEGER             Number of samples for validation --help                    Show this message and exit.
+  --true-prior              If True, will use true prior on all iterations.
+  --val INTEGER             Number of samples for validation.
+  --help                    Show this message and exit.
 ```